Cyb3r-Jak3/terraform-cloudflare-r2-api-token/README.md

 # Terraform Cloudflare R2 API Token

 Terraform module to create a Cloudflare API token that have bucket scope permissions.
+The API token needed by the Cloudflare provider needs to have `User -> API Tokens -> Edit token` permissions.
+You can use [this quick link](https://dash.cloudflare.com/profile/api-tokens?permissionGroupKeys=%5B%7B%22key%22%3A%22api_tokens%22%2C%22type%22%3A%22edit%22%7D%5D&name=R2+API+Token+Module&accountId=*&zoneId=all) to create the token with the correct permissions.

 Example:

 ```hcl
 module "r2-api-token" {
   source  = "Cyb3r-Jak3/r2-api-token/cloudflare"